-- The 2nd § (Purpose and responsibilities of the Society) refined the objects and attempted defining the term "animal hygiene" (The field of animal hygiene includes the interactions between abiotic and biotic factors of environment and domestic animals, especially food animals, with the aim to prevent diseases and promote animal health and to ensure species-specific health and welfare needs of all such animals.); - Recognising the incapacity of the Society to publish an official journal as it was set in the first Statute, §3 of the present constitution (Means to achieve the purpose)
+The 2nd § (Purpose and responsibilities of the Society) refined the objects and attempted defining the term "animal hygiene" (The field of animal hygiene includes the interactions between abiotic and biotic factors of environment and domestic animals, especially food animals, with the aim to prevent diseases and promote animal health and to ensure species-specific health and welfare needs of all such animals.); support, he wrote a letter to the Rector of the University one day before the start of the Congress.
+In this epistle, he informed the Rector that due to reasons beyond his means, he could not conduct the Congress and in spite of dissuasions from Professors Kovács and Kalich who interpreted the wish of many of us, Prof. Mehlhorn was firm in his resolution and was unwilling to change his decision.
+Prof. Ingvar Ekesbo took the lead and with the efficient assistance of the Congress Secretary, Doc.
+Dr. Hoy, conducted the conference successfully.